 This summer, we rocked down to Electric Avenue.
 And we’re very excited to show off what we came back with.
 We give you: Electric Adventures!

 To support our client EDF Energy’s brand new electric vehicle (EV) offering, we created a film series celebrating the Great British road trip.
 EDF Energy are already the UK’s largest producer of low-carbon energy, so we were excited (and proud!) to get involved as they expand into low-carbon travel.

-Electric Adventures is an influencer-led five-part series featuring influencers like Jim Chapman, Mother Pukka and The Michalaks.
+Electric Adventures is an influencer-led six-part series featuring influencers like Jim Chapman, Mother Pukka and The Michalaks.
 The campaign’s purpose is to raise mass UK awareness that EDF Energy now provides an end-to-end solution for electric vehicles.

 Each episode features a classic British road trip – with a twist.
 We gave each influencer an electric car and filmed their electric adventure – busting myths along the way about what it’s like to drive and run an electric car.

 How we did it

 EDF Energy asked us to help them understand the EV marketplace from a customer’s perspective and to launch their new, market leading proposition.

 As part of the creative development, we ran an analysis of the current state of the content in the EV market, and EDF Energy competitors (energy companies, car manufacturers) to see what we could do that would be truly compelling.

 We compared search volumes against the quality and breadth of this content, and could see that the anxieties consumers had about EVs were not being answered in an easy-to-understand way.

 Electric Adventures and its supporting hub and hygiene content targets these keywords and anxieties: continuing the conversation about EV choices and challenges through an ongoing social media workstream, regular blog articles and SEO optimisation to meet varying customer needs.